mongodb/specifications/source/polling-srv-records-for-mongos-discovery/tests/README.rst

 The following tests MUST setup a MongoClient using the ``srvMaxHosts`` option and ``test1.test.build.10gen.cc`` SRV record.
-Each test MUST mock the described DNS changes and then verify the the new list of hosts is present.
+Each test MUST mock the described DNS changes and then verify that the new list of hosts is present.

 10. All DNS records are selected (srvMaxHosts = 0)